analogdevicesinc/VSCode-Maxim/readme.md

     * This task runs the Build task, and then flashes the output binary to the microcontroller.
     * A debugger must be connected to the correct debugger port on the target microcontroller.
 Refer to the datasheet of your microcontrollers evaluation board for instructions on connecting a debugger.

+## Editing the Makefile
+At the heart of every project is its `Makefile`.
+Build Tasks are essentially a wrapper around the Makefile.
+Adding source code files to the build, setting compiler flags, linking libraries, etc. must be done by directly editing this file.

+The usage guidelines below are specific to Maxim's Makefiles.
+The [GNU Make Manual](https://www.gnu.org/software/make/manual/html_node/index.html) is a good one to have on hand for documentation regarding Makefiles in general.

+### Adding Source Code Files
+* VS Code's editor can create and add new files to a project, but they won't be added to the build automatically.
+The Makefile must be told which source code files to build, and where to find them.
+* Add a source file to the build with `SRCS += yourfile.c`
+* The Makefile looks for project source files in the `/src` directory by default.
+Add additional directories to search with `VPATH += yoursourcedirectory`
+* The Makefile looks for project header files in the `/src` directory by default.
+Add additional directories to search with `IPATH += yourincludedirectory`

+### Compiler Flags
+* Compiler flags can be added/changed via the `PROJ_CFLAGS` variable.
+* Add a new flag to be passed to the compiler with `PROJ_CFLAGS += -yourflag`.
+Flags are passed in the order that they are added to the `PROJ_CFLAGS` variable.

+### Linking Libraries
+* Additional libraries can be linked via the `PROJ_LIBS` variable.
+Add a new library to the build with `PROJ_LIBS += yourlibraryname`.
+    * Note : Do not include the 'lib' part of the library name, or the file extension.
+For example, to link `libarm_cortexM4lf_math.a` set `PROJ_LIBS += arm_cortexM4lf_math`.
+* Tell the linker where to find the library with the '-L' linker flag.
+Set `PROJ_LDFLAGS += -Lpathtoyourlibrary`.
+For example, set `PROJ_LDFLAGS += -L./lib` to search a 'lib' directory inside of the project for libraries.

+### Optimization Level
+* The optimization level that the compiler uses can be set by changing the `MXC_OPTIMIZE_CFLAGS` variable.
+* See [GCC Optimization Options](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) for more details on available optimization levels.
+For example, disable optimization with `MXC_OPTIMIZE_CFLAGS = -O0`

 ## Debugging
 Debugging is enabled by Visual Studio Code's integrated debugger.
 Launch configurations are provided by the `.vscode/launch.json` file.